Posted on 8/15/2017 in Business and Strategy

 By John MacCurtain

 What does success look like?
 It seems like a simple question to ask.
-However, often times a successful partnership goes beyond positive Key Performance Indicators (KPIs).
-Defining a successful partnership can – and should – include intangibles that go beyond a campaign’s KPIs.
-It should include a willingness of your agency partner to invest the time and effort to not only know your business, but your industry as well.
+However, often times a successful agency partnership goes beyond positive Key Performance Indicators (KPIs).
+Defining a successful partnership can - and should - include intangibles that go beyond a campaign's KPIs.
+It should include a willingness of your agency partner to invest the time and effort to not only know your business but your industry as well.

 Is Everybody Happy?